frejos/openhab-wizlighting/README.md

 | signalstrength  | system    | Quality of the bulb's WiFi connection                 | R      |
 | lastUpdate      | Time      | The last time an an update was received from the bulb | R      |

+## Bulb Limitations
-NOTE:  The dimming channel and state channels duplicate the same values from the color channel.
+- The dimming channel and state channels duplicate the same values from the color channel.
+This is due to the way the bulbs physically work, they do not have a concept of three separate things.

-NOTE:  The full-color bulbs operate in either color mode OR tunable white/color temperature mode.
+- Full-color bulbs operate in either color mode OR tunable white/color temperature mode.
 The RGB LED's are NOT used to control temperature - separate warm and cool white LED's are used.
 Sending a command on the color channel or the temperature channel will cause the bulb to switch the relevant mode.
 Sending a command on either the dimming or state channel should not cause the bulb to switch modes.
-Thus, if you would like to change the brightness while maintaining the same color temperature mode, use the separate dimming channel NOT the intensity component of the color channel.

-NOTE:  None of the parameters can be changed while the bulb is off.
-This is a limitation of the bulbs themselves.
+- Some dimmable bulbs no longer dim below 10%.
+- The binding immediately retrieves the actual state from the device after each command is acknowledged, sometimes this means your settings don't 'stick' this is because the device itself did not accept the command or setting.
-Sending any commands to change the color, temperature, scene, etc will cause the bulb to turn on.
+- Parameters can not be changed while the bulbs are off, sending any commands to change any settings will cause the bulbs to turn on.
-The brightness (but not color/temperature) at power on can be set in the WiZ app.
+- Power on behavior is configured in the app.
+- Fade in/out times are configured in the app.

-NOTE:  Sending too many commands to the bulbs too quickly can cause them to go offline.
+- Sending too many commands to the bulbs too quickly can cause them to stop responding for a period of time.

-Example item linked to a channel:
+## Example item linked to a channel

 ```
 Color LivingRoom_Light_Color "Living Room Lamp" (gLivingroom) {channel="wizlighting:wizColorBulb:accf23343cxx:color"}
 ```

+## Changelog

+### Version 3.3.0.03
+- Restructured code to facilitate building with 3.3.0 base and prepared for community distribution.

+## History and Credit
+I am only the latest in a long line of individuals who have picked this binding up and helped maintain it.
+I have a large installation of these devices in my home and have recently restructured the code, ported it to newer releases of OH and fixed a few bugs, but all credit goes to those before me that did the heavy lifting.
+Here I am attempting to make this easier for users to access by including it in the community marketplace.